-Attendance Percentage of meetings attended

-Board (Chair) 8 of 8 100%

-Company Since Position

-AKITA Drilling Ltd. 1992 Deputy Chair and Director

-ATCO Ltd. 1989 Chair and Director

-CU Inc. 1999 Chair and Director

-Shares held Canadian Utilities

-Class A non-voting 188,102

-Class B common

-Company AKITA Drilling Ltd. ATCO Ltd. CU Inc. Canadian Utilities Class A non-voting Board (Chair) 8 of 8 Company Since AKITA Drilling Ltd. 1992 ATCO Ltd. 1989 CU Inc. 1999 Canadian Utilities Class A non-voting 188,102
+CU Board/ Committee Attendance Percentage of meetings attended memberships in 2018 Board (Chair) 7 of 7 100% Other public company Company Since Position boards and committee AKITA Drilling Ltd. 1992 Deputy Chair and Director memberships ATCO Ltd. 1989 Chair and Director CU Inc. 1999 Chair and Director Shares held Canadian Utilities Class A non-voting 197,378 Class B common - Total compensa tion in 2018: Ms. Southern d oes not receive any co mpensation as the Chair or as a director of CU because she

-Total compensation in 2017: Ms. Southern does not receive any compensation as the Chair or as a director of CU because she is the Chief Executive Officer.
+Total compensation in 2018: Ms. Southern does not receive any compensation as the Chair or as a director of CU because she is the Chief Executive Officer.
 See Page 57 for information on Ms. Southern's compensation.

-\CU Inc. is controlled by Canadian Utilities, which is controlled by ATCO.
+CU Inc. is controlled by Canadian Utilities, which is controlled by ATCO.

-\\Ms. Southern is one of three trustees of the Spousal Trust.
+Shares held by the Majority Share Owner are excluded.
+Ms. Southern is one of three trustees of the Spousal Trust.
 See "Majority Share Owner" on Page 1.